Anorgasmia Therapy & Counselling

 Anorgasmia, in common with many other problems and conditions, is often made worse by “un-helpful” thinking traits or “distorted” belief systems.
-(The way we perceive the World around us).

 The limiting beliefs associated with Anorgasmia may have been created by an actual negative experience that has now been “blown out of proportion” or indeed may be the result of “imagined experiences” which can lead to the same outcome – the experience of Anxiety related symptoms.

 If we can learn how to manage these limiting beliefs or cognitive distortions using the tools and techniques contained in therapies such as our Tranceformental CBT programme then we can also learn how to control the emotional experiences that we have – ie. manage the symptoms.